 Connell and Marianne’s story, that of two Irish millennials who grew up in the provincial county of Sligo, is a seed that grows conditioned by two variables: a social class difference and the search for an intuitive, desired, but never achieved normality.
-The normal people of Sally Rooney’s novel title are what Connell and Marianne can never be.
+The normal people in Sally Rooney’s novel title are what Connell and Marianne can never be.
 Although the two characters grow and change, traces of this difference are visible throughout the whole book.

 A love story

 In 2011, Connell and Marianne were both sixteen years old and students at the same high school in Sligo.
-However, one – Connell – is the son of a single, hardworking mother, a clever yet popular boy, who does well in school and at soccer.
+However, one – Connell – is the son of a single, hardworking mother, a clever yet popular boy who does well in school and at soccer.
 He’s sensitive and discreet.

-The other – Marianne – lives in a villa with a dysfunctional family, and is very rich and intelligent.
+The other – Marianne – lives in a villa with a dysfunctional family and is very rich and intelligent.
 Others see her cleverness as an anomaly, the equivalent of the stain stitched on the chest in Hawthorne’s The Scarlet Letter.
 When and where can planets, as far apart as they are, actually collide?
 In Marianne’s kitchen, where Connell’s mother works as a housekeeper, is just part of the answer.
 In the kitchen, the love story begins, with short lines of dialogue that are, for both of them, a revelation.

-What unites them is just as strong as that which separates them, and the plot of their relationship, which began in Sligo, unfolds throughout their years at university (Trinity college, in Dublin), between Erasmus, summer jobs, and affairs with other people.
+What unites them is just as strong as that which separates them, and the plot of their relationship, which began in Sligo, unfolds throughout their years at university (Trinity College, in Dublin), between Erasmus, summer jobs, and affairs with other people.

 They have other experiences, seeking pain or suffering from them – suffering, like depression, is also present in Rooney’s first novel Conversation with Friends – and yet they never stop searching for each other.
 Every encounter between Connell and Marianne brings their relationship and even the awareness they have of themselves further forward, thanks to brilliant and explosive dialogues.